Southampton 3-0 Leicester City

 - Claudio Ranieri's side have gone 13 away Premier League games without a win, longer than any other side.

-- Indeed, it's Leicester's longest winless away streak in the league since 2005 (18 matches).
+- Indeed, it is Leicester's longest winless away streak in the league since 2005 (18 matches).

 - Jay Rodriguez scored a Premier League goal at St Mary's for the first time since 27 August.